Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before wrestling with a bug for hours,  **Google it first.**  Seriously.
-You're not the first person to stare blankly at a cryptic error message.
-Save yourself the frustration (and maybe some hair) – someone's probably already solved your problem and posted the solution online, often with a witty comment about how frustrating it was.
-Consider it a collaborative debugging adventure!
+- **Pro Tip:**  Before you spend hours wrestling a bug,  **`print()` your variables' values like a detective interrogating a suspect.**  You'll be surprised how often a simple "Where's Waldo?" of your data reveals the culprit.
+(Bonus points for using a descriptive print statement –  no more cryptic `print(x)` mysteries!)

 ---

-### 📅 Last Updated: 2024-12-22 16:18
+### 📅 Last Updated: 2024-12-23 01:17

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!